AymericAstaing/ftp_server_epitech/README.md

     port is the port number on which the server socket listens path is the path to the home directory for the Anonymous user

-Aymeric Astaing - EPITECH PARIS
+Aymeric Astaing - EPITECH PARIS PROMO 2022